-1 Programme refers to the Toitū carbonreduce and the Toitū carbonzero programmes.
+1 Programme refers to the Toitū carbonreduce, Toitū net carbonzero and the Toitū climate positive programmes.

 2 Throughout this document 'GHG Protocol' means the GHG Protocol Corporate Accounting and Reporting Standard and 'ISO 14064-1:2018' means the international standard Specification with Guidance at the Organizational Level for Quantification and Reporting of Greenhouse Gas Emissions and Removals.